CLI Reference

 /deploy configs/production.yaml

 This reads the config file, creates agent processes, assigns ports, and starts each agent's REST-AP server.
+For a clean, full redeploy use /deploy.
+To update a running team without restarting unchanged agents, use /sync instead.

 /agents#